 There are things that are observed and sought out in those that are deemed fit for the caste.
 This is done by the shamans of Now and of Those Before Us.
-Let us begin at the.
-“Induction” period of the process.
-We will watch as the Elder Shamans do their investigation of the citadel’s constituents.
+Let us begin at the “Gathering” period of the process.
+We will shed light on it all as the Elder Shamans do their investigation of the Citadel and the surrounding territories of the Empire’s constituents.

-The annual census of the citadel’s constituents had been done in the time since the last and it was time for the Induction period to begin.
-Done during the peak of Ulatal for the fact that this season seems to bring about Those Before Us into the presence of the living.
-They tend to be seen by those Attuned to the auric natures of Those Before Us and the great Totemic Deities that bless the seafolk -- especially children, who are known to bear witness more often than adults.
+This process is executed during the peak of Ulatal for the fact that this season seems to bring about spirits into the presence of the living more easily, be it the cold waters creeping through the Deep or the Places of Power in the sea permeating more energies for the living and the dead to take in.
+Those Before Us tend to be seen by those attuned to the spiritual nature of the Depths and the great Manifestations that bless the seafolk -- especially children, who are known to involuntarily bear witness more commonly than adults.

-Children, bearing more raw attunements to the auric energies, tend to be aware more often and can be observed in communion with Those Before Us.
+Children, bearing seen as bearing more raw attunements to the spiritual energies, tend to be aware more often and can be observed in communion with Those Before Us.
 Most pass it off as the children whispering to themselves, or working acts of the imagination -- but this is not always so.
 The children end up witnessing or even being greeted by the spiritual entities due to the season most associated with cold and death bringing for a higher concentration of the energies permeating the Deep.
-Places of Spiritual Power, such as shrines and places of high amounts of death act as beacons through the Veil for the spirits and even some deities who wish to show themselves.
-These children, those who are Attuned and Aware, they will be the ones the Shamans of the Deep seek out…
+Places of Power, such as shrines and places of high amounts of death act as beacons through the Shade for the spirits and even some deities who wish to show themselves.
+These children, those who are unknowingly Attuned and Aware, they will be the ones the Shamans of the Deep seek out…

-Now, let us watch as the process known as the Gathering begins.
+Now, let us watch as the process known as the Gathering moves in full swing.